Conservation Science Manager

-Tara has been the Conservation Science Associate for Audubon’s Upper Mississippi River Program since June of 2019.
+Tara has been the Conservation Science Manager for Audubon’s Upper Mississippi River Program since June of 2019.
 Based out of the Audubon Center at Riverlands outside of St. Louis, MO, she focuses on bird and habitat conservation priorities within the region, with a special focus on bottomland forest avian monitoring along the Mississippi River.
 A Texas native, she earned her BS in wildlife biology at Texas State University and her MS in environmental science and policy at the University of Wisconsin –Green Bay studying marsh bird interactions with Great Lakes water levels and interspersion.
 Her passion for birds and conservation began with a field technician job surveying Black Rails off the Texas coast during her undergrad and has only grown since.
 Throughout her academic and professional career she’s gained experience conducting and coordinating point count surveys, mist netting as well as other avian monitoring techniques for a suite of different avian species.
 Tara was a co-founder of the first Audubon campus chapter in the nation and enjoys sharing her knowledge of birds with others.
 In her free time, Tara enjoys thrifting, birding, cooking, and sketching birds in the field.

 Tara’s favorite bird: Marsh Wren

 How you can help, right now

 Help secure the future for birds at risk from climate change, habitat loss and other threats.
 Your support will power our science, education, advocacy and on-the-ground conservation efforts.

 YOU can be a community scientist!